 There is some evidence that people who chew betel quid have an increased risk of liver cancer.
 Betel quid is a combination of betel leaf, areca nut and slaked lime.
 It may also contain tobacco.
 There is some evidence that betel quid, even without the tobacco causes liver cancer.
 But more research is needed.

 Gallstones or gallbladder removal

-People who have had gallstones before or had their gallbladder removed (cholecystectomy) may have an increased risk of liver cancer.
-The increased risk may be due to raised pressure in the bile duct causing long term inflammation in the liver tissue.
+The increased risk may be due to raised pressure in the bile duct.
+This causes long term inflammation in the liver tissue.

 There is evidence that exposure to the chemical vinyl chloride increases liver cancer risk.
 There is also limited evidence that exposure to other chemicals such as arsenic and trichloroethylene may increase risk.
 People may come into contact with these chemicals through their work.